Ykkönen

 Ykkönen (Finnish for 'Number One'; Ettan, previously I divisioona) is the third highest level of the Finnish football league system (after the Veikkausliiga and Ykkösliiga), managed by the Football Association of Finland.
 Until the end of 2023, Ykkönen was the second-highest level in Finland, but after the creation of new second-tier Ykkösliiga, it was dropped down one level in the league pyramid.

 History

 The first league format competition in the second level of Finnish football was called Suomensarja, which was founded in 1936.
 Before the inauguration of the Suomensarja, from 1930 to 1935, there had been special qualification matches for the right to play in the Mestaruussarja.

 In the autumn of 1969, the Finnish football underwent a league system reform, and the Suomensarja was renamed II divisioona, or 2nd Division, with regional sections.

 In 1973, this level of football in Finland became nationwide, and the new name was 1. divisioona (First Division).
 The name Ykkönen has been used since 1995.

-The new nation-wide third-tier Ykkönen will start running in 2024, as the first ever nation-wide third-tier league in Finland.
+The new nation-wide third-tier Ykkönen started running in 2024, as the first ever nation-wide third-tier league in Finland.